Housing ETN 2026 | Design Competition

 AIA East Tennessee’s Mission

-With the mission to lead East Tennessee in developing the cities, communities, and built environment of the 21st CenturyAIA East Tennessee is hosting a free-to-enter design competition that seeks to investigate how unique multifamily projects can address the housing crisis thought the recently codified Single Stair typology.
+With the mission to lead East Tennessee in developing the cities, communities, and built environment of the 21st CenturyAIA East Tennessee is hosting a free-to-enter design competition that seeks to investigate how unique multifamily projects can address the housing crisis through the recently codified Single Stair typology.
 In a time of extant climatic issues, lack of housing access, and a high demand for walkable neighborhoods, we have the chance to be thought leaders of housing progress through design.
 By curating what is possible with these new codes, we hope to share a vision of development that is more approachable, sustainable, accessible, and beautiful for all.

 AIA East Tennessee’s Mission